Documentation

 useComputed (React Hook)

-useComputed lets you compute a value and only re-render if the result changes.
+useComputed lets you compute a value and only re-render if the result of the value changes (not the dependencies).
+This is useful for quick view only computations.

 import { useTilia, useComputed } from "@tilia/react";